-Solution For advanced users - If you have another VGA-compatible graphics card (ISA or PCI), you can try resetting the BIOS of your Matrox graphics card.
+Solution For advanced users - If you have another VGA-compatible graphics card (PCI), you can try resetting the BIOS of your Matrox graphics card.

 - 1 Turn off your computer and insert the other graphics card into an expansion slot.
-For more information on expansion slots, see "Choose an expansion slot", page 3. - 2 Plug your monitor into the other graphics card and restart your computer.
+For more information on expansion slots, see "Choose an expansion slot", page 3. - Plug your monitor into the other graphics card and restart your computer. - Note: Make sure your computer uses the other graphics card to control your primary display.
+The graphics card that controls your primary display is the one that first displays information when you restart your computer.
+(A DualHead-supporting graphics card may display this startup information on both of its displays at the same time.)

-Your computer BIOS (Basic Input/Output System) and the slot type (ISA, PCI, or AGP - see "Choose an expansion slot", page 3) of each graphics card help determine which graphics card controls your primary display.
+Your computer BIOS (Basic Input/Output System) and the slot type (AGP, PCI, or PCIe - see "Choose an expansion slot", page 3) of each graphics card help determine which graphics card controls your primary display.